 These habits will set you up for success in the future.
 They’ll remove stress and bring more happiness to your life.

 Although I’m adulting with you–I’ve learned a few things from other successful entrepreneurs.
-If you want to create your ideal lifestyle–one where you wake up each morning feeling good about your day–here are 7 money moves you should make while you’re still young.
+If you want to create your ideal lifestyle–one where you wake up each morning feeling good about your day–here are 7 tips on saving money for young adults.

 Odds are that you’re not living your ideal life.
 After all, you’ve only begun your journey as an adult–this is a good thing.

 Because now is the perfect time to make sacrifices to build your ideal lifestyle for the future.
 The sacrifices I’m referring to are eliminating items you don’t need or as many as you can.
 Most Americans, including me, carry some type of debt.